Academic Planning Guide

 Most colleges require Global Language (i.e., spoken languages other than English, sometimes listed as “World Languages” or “Foreign Languages”) study in high school.

-- Colleges generally require two years of a Global Language in high school.
+- Colleges generally require at least two (often three) years of a Global Language in high school.
 There are valid ways to credit Global Language study prior to high school or proficiency gained outside the classroom.

 - Colleges might not accept Classical languages (e.g., Latin) as meeting this requirement.
 You must check with each college.